ianhomer/dotfiles/README.md

 Open dozer and configure menu hiding.

 Open Alfred, set up privacy options, point configuration to a cloud storage of your choosing, and configure Alfred to your choosing.

+### Alfred

+Alfred Preferences -> Advanced -> Set Preferences folder -> ~/.dotfiles/config/alfred

 ### Keyboard Configuration - MacOS